InteractionDesignFoundation/handbook/guides/scrum/overview.md

 ## Scrum sprint

 A scrum sprint is a regular, repeatable work cycle in scrum methodology during which work is completed and made ready for review.
-In IDF dev team we usually use 2-weeks sprints.
+In the IxDF, we usually use 2-weeks sprints.

-Once Sprint planning is finished - nobody can add new tasks to sprint backlog.
+Once Sprint Planning is finished - it should not be possible to add new tasks to sprint backlog.
 There are 2 exceptions for this rule:

 - tasks with `urgency: high` label
 - tasks with `blink of an eye` label if they are relevant to other issues from your backlog